AhmedBadary/AhmedBadary.github.io/content/research/dl/archt/convnets.md

 2. **The Big Idea:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents12}
-    CNNs use a variation of multilayer perceptrons designed to require minimal preprocessing.
+    CNNs use a variation of multilayer Perceptrons designed to require minimal preprocessing.
 In particular, they use the [Convolution Operation](#bodyContents31).
     The Convolution leverage _three important ideas_ that can help improve a machine learning system:
     1. __Sparse Interactions/Connectivity/Weights:__
         Unlike FNNs, where every input unit is connected to every output unit, CNNs have sparse interactions.
 This is accomplished by making the kernel smaller than the input.